jerryzlau/time_sheet/README.md

 ```

 ## Seeding
-I decided to use my own git log to seed the database so I wrote a script to do so.
+I decided to use my own git log to seed the database so I used a script to do so.
 I printed out git log as string of an array of objects and grabbed the first 4 as seed data.
 ```sh
 #!/usr/bin/env bash